Equivariant $A$-theory: The Waldhausen -category of retractive spaces

-\begin{remark} This definition of bivariant $A$-theory is equivalent to the one given in \cite{raptis_steimle} by an easy application of the approximation property.
-Their cofibrations are the maps having the homotopy extension property (HEP) on each fiber separately. \end{remark}
+\begin{rem} This definition of bivariant $A$-theory is equivalent to the one given in \cite{raptis_steimle} by an application of the approximation property.
+Their cofibrations are the maps having the homotopy extension property (HEP) on each fiber separately. \end{rem}

-We may now begin proving \myref{intro_bivariant}.
-We regard $\bA_G^{\textup{coarse}}(X)$ as a symmetric spectrum with a $G$-action by iteration of the $\mc S_{\sbt}$-construction.
-We are therefore only considering its underlying a na\"ive $G$-spectrum.
+We may now prove \autoref{intro_bivariant}.
+We regard $\bA_G^{\textup{coarse}}(X)$ as a symmetric spectrum obtained by iteration of the $\mc S_{\sbt}$-construction, with $G$-action induced by the $G$-action on $R(X)$.
+We are therefore only considering its underlying na\"ive $G$-spectrum.